earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 ## Overcoming Bias
  {% picture {{site.pimages}}{{page.slug}}/angel-devil-wide.png  --picture class="wide" --alt {{ Angel and Devil by Gan Khoon Lay from the Noun Project }} %}

 Some newer or historically less popular programming languages might be better than older or more mainstream languages, but our ability to judge seems quite biased.
-In particular,developers are giving a halo to languages that are newer or were not used commonly in the past, and they are giving horns to languages that have been around longer.
+In particular, developers are giving a halo to languages that are newer or were not used commonly in the past, and they are giving horns to languages that have been around longer.
 I think this is because nobody likes maintaining someone else's code.
 And also, because of Joel's Law: reading real-world is code hard.
 Building something new is fun, and new languages are used for that more often.

 ## The Lifecycle of Programming Language Hype